 Pour into prepared pans.

-Bake: a bundt pan takes about 45 minutes, 9" circles take about 30.
+Bake: a Bundt pan takes about 45 minutes, 9" circles take about 30.
 When a knife inserted in the center comes out clean, it is done.

 Cool completely before frosting (I like to freeze the cake to make it easier to frost).

-FOR THE FROSTING: beat the butter and shortening, blending well.
+Beat the butter and shortening, blending well.

 Beat in the remaining ingredients, scraping the sides down as necessary.